roelfie/react-redux-udemy/README.md

 [Redux](https://redux.js.org/introduction/getting-started) is a state container for JavaScript.

-React has its own state management mechanisms, but they are all bound to a component.
-If you want to share state across components or want to keep it after the component is unmounted, use a store like Redux.
+Standard React state (`this.state` and `useState`) is bound to a single component.
+If you want to share this state across components, you will have to pass it around using things like `props`.

+If your application grows and you have a lot of state that must be shared across components, you can use a centralized state manager like `Redux`.

 - [Stackoverflow](https://stackoverflow.com/questions/41584647/when-do-i-choose-react-state-vs-redux-store)
 - [React vs. Redux](https://spin.atomicobject.com/2017/06/07/react-state-vs-redux-state/)